industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

   ![IIH_StoreData](graphics/IIH8.png)

-In Insights Hub Energy Manager, you should now also see your data structure from the IIH.
+In Insights Hub Energy Manager, you should now also see your data structure from Common Configurator.

   ![InsightsHub_Datamodel](graphics/IIH10.png)